debellefon-francois/GettingCleaningDataAssignment/README.md

 ###Common data
 We first extract datas that are common to both "train" and "test" datasets :
 * features names fromt the "features" file.
 Some are redundant, so we make them unique, by using the "make.unique" function, which adds sequence numbers to duplicates.
+Hence, we can use check.names as "FALSE" when we read the data.
 * Transcodification table for activities (1 -> Walking, 2 -> Standing...) from the "activity_labels" file.

 ###Train and Test sets